jagerber48/sciform/docs/source/fsml.rst

 =============

 :mod:`sciform` :ref:`formatting options <formatting_options>` can be
-applied to the formatting of :class:`sfloat` or :class:`vufloat` objects by using string formatting analogous to the built-in formatting of :class:`float` objects.
+applied to the formatting of :class:`SciNum` or :class:`SciNumUnc` objects by using string formatting analogous to the built-in formatting of :class:`float` objects.
 The :mod:`sciform` format specification mini language is given by::

     format_spec        ::=  [fill "="][sign]["#"][fill_top_digit][upper_separator][decimal_separator][lower_separator][round_mode precision][exp_mode]["x" exp][p][()]